 In this post: Rustic Peach Tart Recipe with Self-Rising Flour Crust: easy dessert that’s simple enough for weeknight meals yet pretty enough for company!

-Today’s recipe was a very pleasant, unexpected surprise…and I hope you love it as much as I do!
+Today’s rustic peach tart recipe was a very pleasant, unexpected surprise…and I hope you love it as much as I do!
 The homegrown peaches around here have been so good the past few weeks, so I’ve been buying them whenever I can.
 Some ripen quicker than others and it’s totally unpredictable.
 I recently found myself with four beautiful, but very ripe peaches that needed used ASAP.
-I decided to make a quick rustic tart but discovered that I was completely out of flour.
+I decided to make a quick rustic peach tart, but discovered that I was completely out of flour.
 (Who does that?)
 I did, however, have a bag of self-rising flour.

 A quick google search led me to an easy recipe on marthastewart.com.
 It looked totally straight-forward so I decided to give it a go.

-Tip: If you don’t have self-rising flour, regular flour can be used.
-Just add 3 teaspoons baking powder and 1 teaspoon salt.
+If you don’t have self-rising flour, regular flour can be used.
+Just add 3 teaspoons baking powder and 1 teaspoon salt to 2 cups of all-purpose flour.

-This recipe is sort of a cross between a cobbler and a pie crust.
+This rustic peach tart recipe is sort of a cross between a cobbler and a pie crust.
 It puffs up because of the self-rising flour but it has that traditional pie crust taste and is incredibly moist.

 More Peach Recipes!